Home > Guides > Best mini guitar amps: Power meets portability

 It’s important to keep in mind that with the small speakers that mini amps have there won’t be a lot of solid low end in the sound.
 But mini guitar amps provide a lot of value.
 They’re great for practicing at low volumes, warming up before a show or rehearsal, and in some cases can even be killer for recording or even used live!

 Previously, we’ve gone over the best guitar amps under $1,000, but if you’re looking for something even more economical, mini amps are a great start.
 The term “mini guitar amps” is a little ambiguous, so let’s define the scope here.
-We’re talking about small, affordable amps that are perfect for fitting into your gig bag, backpack, or guitar case.
+We’re talking about small amps perfect for practice and warming up backstage that fit into your gig bag, backpack, or guitar case.

 Best mini guitar amp overall: Orange Crush Mini